 - Charity or church tithes

-Hopefully as your starting to classify some of these expenses, it is raising awareness about your spending patterns.
+Hopefully as you’re starting to classify some of these expenses, it is raising awareness about your spending patterns.
 Ask yourself if that spending really gave you value, or if it made you happy.

 Step 3: List all your sources of income